 , who was executed for his beliefs; Thomas Hammond (c.

-1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner...
-Another 67 words (5 lines of text) are included under the topic Early Hament Notables in all our PDF Extended History products and printed products wherever possible.
+1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner who settled in Norway, father of Sara Hammond...
+Another 59 words (4 lines of text) are included under the topic Early Hament Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hament family to Ireland

 Some of the Hament family moved to Ireland